xert/shiny-robot/README.md

-shiny-robot
+Shiny Robot
 ===========

-Push errors from log files to redmine as issues
+Push errors from log files to redmine as issues.